 - Outpatient care centers

-Part Four How Do You Become a Director of Nursing?
+How to Become a Director of Nursing

-3. Gain Experience or Continue Your Education
+2. Gain Experience And/Or Continue Your Education

-Show Me All Specialized MSN Programs
+>> Show Me Online MSN Programs

-5. Get Certified
+4. Get Certified

-There are several certifications for Directors of Nursing.
-The most specific is offered by the American Association of Directors of Nursing Services is the Director of Nursing Services - Certification (DNS-CT).
-In order to earn it, you’ll need to hold a current RN license and have the equivalent of two years of full-time long-term or post-acute care experience, with a minimum of one year of experience either as a DNS or relevant nursing leadership experience.
+To be eligible for this exam, you must hold a current RN license and have two years of full-time long-term or post-acute care experience, with at least one year of experience either as a DNS or relevant nursing leadership experience.

 - Nurse Executive, Certification (NE-BC)